 Private healthcare in Bulgaria

-Many new arrivals choose to use private healthcare.
+Many new arrivals choose to use private healthcare in Bulgaria.
 The general healthcare standards and facilities of the private sector are typically superior to public healthcare services.

 Health insurance in Bulgaria